Find out how I did a camper door replacement fix for $1.67 instead of getting a new one! Easy fix that just takes a little bit of your time.

 Clamp the wood down with a Workmate

-Before I move on, this is worth a BIG mention.
+Before I move on with the camper door replacement fix, this is worth a BIG mention.
 I should have taken a picture of the entire thing, but that wood is clamped into a Workmate I landed at a thrift store for $10.

 A Workmate is a collapsible mini woodworking table that is meant for clamping stuff down while you work on it.
 The table is very intuitive and hugs wood in all the right places.